Liverpool: Swimming

 Liverpool has produced several swimmers who have represented their nation at major championships such as the Olympic Games.
 The most notable of which is Steve Parry who claimed a bronze medal at the 2004 Athens Olympics in the 200m butterfly.
 Others include Herbert Nickel Haresnape, Margaret Kelly, Shellagh Ratcliffe and Austin Rawlinson.
 There is a purpose-built aquatics centre at Wavertree Sports Park, which opened in 2008.
 The City of Liverpool Swimming Club has been National Speedo League Champions 8 out of the last 11 years.

 Cricket

 The city is the hub of the Liverpool and District Cricket Competition, an ECB Premier League.
 Sefton Park and Liverpool are the league's founder members based in the city with Wavertree, Alder and Old Xaverians clubs having joined the league more recently.
-Liverpool plays host Lancashire County Cricket Club as an outground most seasons, including six of eight home County Championship games during Lancashire's 2011 title winning campaign whilst Old Trafford was refurbished.
+Liverpool plays host Lancashire County Cricket Club as an outground most seasons, including six of eight home County Championship games during Lancashire's 2011 title winning campaign while Old Trafford was refurbished.